 The city of Arcadia is located at the base of the San Gabriel Mountains north of downtown Los Angeles just off of California Interstate 210.
-There are several area attractions that are worth seeing as well as some great local mainstays.
+Several area attractions are worth seeing as well as some great local mainstays.

 Los Angeles County Arboretum